xg6636/geotechjs/README.md

 This respo offers js libs about geotechnical engineering.

-Now we have 4 professional libs and 1 utility lib.
+Now we have 6 professional libs and 1 utility lib.

-## available libs

-in alphabetical order

-- evaluate-strut
-- material-concrete
-- seepage
-- tube-well